Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 What Is Aphasia?

-Aphasia is not correlated with intelligence; many adults with aphasia are able to think clearly and logically and are very smart.
+Aphasia doesn’t affect intelligence; many adults with aphasia think clearly and logically and display average or above average intelligence.

 What Are The Symptoms Of Adult Aphasia?

-Most people with aphasia have some kind of trouble with speaking, writing, understanding, and/or reading.
+Most people with aphasia display some degree of challenges with speaking, writing, understanding, and reading.

 The types of challenges vary according to the individual.